-- (CC) Reflects the addition of Pagaya's preliminary estimated transaction costs of \$13.8 million that are allocable to issued warrants classified as liabilities in connection with the Merger. - (DD) Reflects the addition of EJFA's preliminary estimated transaction costs incurred due to the Merger. - (EE) Reflects the payment and accrual of special bonuses of \$10 million to certain employees that are contingent upon the Closing and other conditions.
+- (CC) Reflects the addition of Pagaya's preliminary estimated transaction costs that are allocable to issued warrants classified as liabilities in connection with the Merger.
+Refer to Note (E) above for additional information. - (DD) Reflects the addition of EJFA's preliminary estimated transaction costs incurred due to the Merger. - (EE) Reflects the payment and accrual of special bonuses of \$10 million to certain employees that are contingent upon the Closing and other conditions.
 The following presents the components and classification of the proforma adjustment: